Embracing Permaculture Guatemala: The Influence & Impact

 Spiritual Connection

 Mayan spirituality often centers around reverence for nature and agricultural cycles.
-Permaculture practices, with their focus on observing and working in harmony with natural processes, strengthen this spiritual connection to the land.
+Permaculture Guatemala practices, with their focus on observing and working in harmony with natural processes, strengthen this spiritual connection to the land.

 Photo Credit: Granja Tz’ikin